laurent22/joplin/readme/terminal.md

 Select the "WebDAV" synchronisation target and follow the same instructions as for Nextcloud above.

-## OneDrive synchronisation
+## OneDrive and Dropbox synchronisation

-When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
-The application does not have access to anything outside this directory.
+For Dropbox, type `:config sync.target 7`.
+For OneDrive, type `:config sync.target 3`.
+Then type `sync` to login to the service and start the synchronisation process.

-To initiate the synchronisation process, type `:sync`.
-You will be asked to follow a link to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
 It is possible to also synchronise outside of the user interface by typing `joplin sync` from the terminal.
 This can be used to setup a cron script to synchronise at regular interval.
 For example, this would do it every 30 minutes:

 	*/30 * * * * /path/to/joplin sync